HadasVardi/TelegramBot/README.md

 [Java Runtime Environment (JRE)](https://www.oracle.com/java/technologies/downloads/#java8) (Version 8 or higher): Your code is compiled and intended to run with the Java Runtime Environment.
 Please install the JRE before attempting to execute the program.

 ## Getting Started
-To get started, follow these steps to run the code using the provided JAR file
+To get started, follow these steps to run the code using the provided JAR file:

 - Open the command prompt (CMD) and navigate to the Project Directory where you downloaded the project.
 For example:
 ```bash